- Men's Sports

 Rueffer is a native of Batavia, Ill. and graduated from Batavia High School in 2010.
 She went on to continue her volleyball career and education at Elmhurst College.

 While playing NCAA Division III volleyball at Elmhurst, Rueffer helped the Bluejays turn around their program.
 During her freshman year, the team finished with a 24-13 record and was unranked.
 Rueffer’s junior season at Elmhurst included a 33-8 record and a Final 4 finish.
 Her senior year concluded with the team posting a 37-5 record, a trip to the Sweet 16 and a top 25 ranking in the American Volleyball Coaches Association (AVCA) poll.

 Rueffer graduated from Elmhurst in 2014, earning a bachelor’s of arts degree in physical education with minors in health and coaching.
 She is currently earning a master’s of science degree in organizational leadership from Columbia Southern University.

-Cassie Christianson begins her second season as an assistant coach for the Waldorf College volleyball team.
+Carly Wehling begins her first season as an assistant coach for the Waldorf College volleyball team.